vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH/05_tattva-trayAdhikAraH.md

 In all these forms of incarnations, the Supreme Paramatman is never tainted with any kind of karma or results of the karma.
 His Divya-Mangala-Vigraha or Divine Auspicious form is formed of 'Shudha-Satva' Dravya or Aparakruta Dravya and so it is called 'Shudha-Srishti'.

-These forms of the Lord will cause the attainment of the realisation of the auspicious qualities of the Lord to a wifefs and strengthen his Maha-Vishvas or great faith in the Lord at the time of performance of Prapatti.
+These forms of the Lord will cause the attainment of the realisation of the auspicious qualities of the Lord to a ???? and strengthen his Maha-Vishvasa or great faith in the Lord at the time of performance of Prapatti.

-The functions of the Supreme Paramatman who is a home of all-knowledge, power, compassion, and a host of other auspicious qualities, are creation of the entire universe, protection and destruction of the same, granting of S10
+The functions of the Supreme Paramatman who is a home of all-knowledge, power, compassion, and a host of other auspicious qualities, are creation of the entire universe, protection and destruction of the same, granting of liberation to the deserving souls that pray for liberation and maintaining this universe by residing in all entities as their inmost-self.

-I el

-liberation to the deserving souls that pray for liberation and maintaining this universe by residing in all entities as their inmost-self.
 All these functions are undertaken by the Lord for the fulfilment of His own ananda or delight.
 They are all natural to Him and He is not functioning under any other compulsion.

 This is leela (or sport).
-Lecla (or sport) is explained by mastecs as compassion for the souls that are bound from beginningiess time to samsara, Desika describes in his Dayashataka that creation and destruction of the universe are the acts of compassion for erring humanity.
+Leela (or sport) is explained by masters as compassion for the souls that are bound from beginningiess time to samsara.
+Desika describes in his Dayashataka that creation and destruction of the universe are the acts of compassion for erring humanity.

 According to the infallible authorities of the scriptures, it is understood that the Lord is inseparably associated in all states with Goddess Mahalakshmi who is the Mother of this universe.
 The Purushasuktha declares that the Supreme Divinity is ever associated with Mahalakshmi.
 Sriman Narayana and Mahalakshmi together form the 'Paratatva' or the supreme reality.
-All acts of the Lord are performed along with Sri Mahalakshmi, Both of them are the sheshins for the hosts of sentient and non-sentient objects 3418Hach शेषित्वम्
+All acts of the Lord are performed along with Sri Mahalakshmi, Both of them are the sheshins for the hosts of sentient and non-sentient objects ???? शेषित्वम्.

 The great masters of the yore as well as the Alwars have realised this truth of the Supreme Divinity being two-in one and one-in-two.

-Parasharabhattar and others have taught that the greatness of both is infinite and they have by mutual consent divided their functions.
-'Sugu ' or punishing according to the sins committed, is the unique function of the Lord whereas 'purushakaratva' or appealing to the Lord on behalf of erring humanity is the unique function of Goddess Mahalakshmi.
+Parasharabhattar and others have taught that the greatness of both is infinite and they have by mutual consent divided their functions. '????' or punishing according to the sins committed, is the unique function of the Lord whereas 'purusha-karatva' or appealing to the Lord on behalf of erring humanity is the unique function of Goddess Mahalakshmi.

-Tatvatrayadhikara

-Mahalakshmi has never known Nigraha' or causing punishment.
+Mahalakshmi has never known 'Nigraha' or causing punishment.
 She is ever associated with the Lord and is full of compassion and so, argues in favour of those that surrender unto the Lord and gets protection of those from the Lord.
 So, anyone can confidently approach the Lord at any time praying for forgiveness for the wrongs done and secking protection of the Lord.
 Mahalakshmi thus is the saviour of humanity in the form of mediatrix, who always lends her cars to the wocs of humanity.

 Desika points out that an awareness of the nature of the Supreme Principle, Sriman Narayana along with Goddess Mahalakshmi and the nature of the jivatman and the nature of the matter broadly as described here, is absolutely necessary for undertaking the spiritual disciplines for one's redemption.
 This much is absolutely necessary.
 All elaborations in innumerable works are only strengthening this knowledge firmly.

+## Conclusion
 The three entities are explained thus.
-It may be thought of as one Supreme Reality, as qualified by all others, or it may be understood as the 'ruler' and the 'ruled', 'the Arman and the Antaman', 'the protector and the objects to be protected'.
+It may be thought of as one Supreme Reality, as qualified by all others, or it may be understood as the 'ruler' and the 'ruled', 'the Atman and the Antaman', 'the protector and the objects to be protected'.
 In whatever way it is explained, the knowledge of these will be helpful for working out one's upward evolution.

 One should know that gaining the knowledge of the shastras is very difficult, as there are different views supporting and refuting the several doctrines.
 It may disturb the peace of one's mind.
 So, one should listen to that which is of supreme good viz.
 The Supreme Paramatman, and then practise the discipline of Prapati or Bhakti Yoga without going further again into the study of the shastras consisting of objections and confusions.
 The idea is that once when he knows the truth from the instruction of the Acharya, he should hurry to save himself without unnecessary further investigations.

+शास्त्रज्ञानं बहुक्लेशं
-शास्त्रज्ञानं बहुक्लेशं बुद्धेः चलनकारणम् । उपदेशात् हरि बुध्वा विरमेत्सर्वकर्मसु ।
+बुद्धेः चलनकारणम् ।
+उपदेशात् हरिं बुद्ध्वा
+विरमेत्सर्वकर्मसु ।

 The abandonment of all karmas mentioned here relates to the study of the shastra which is of the form of objections and answers based on logic.
 When he has known the ultimate truth from the Acharya, he need not further indulge in futile discussions that are comprising of various arguments for and against.

 Desika concludes this chapter with one very meaningful verse, which is to be remembered always .

+उपयुक्तेषु वैशद्यं
+त्रिवर्गनिरपेक्षता ।
+करण-त्रय-सारूप्यम्
-उपयुक्तेषु वैशद्यं त्रिवर्गनिरपेक्षता । करणत्रयसारूप्यं इति सौख्य रसायनम् ॥
+इति सौख्य-रसायनम् ॥

-There are three most important factors mentioned in this verse - 1.
-The truths regarding the essential knowledge to be
+There are three most important factors mentioned in this verse -

-gained and the various modes of actions to be undertaken, are mentioned here as 'Upayukthesu'.
+1. The truths regarding the essential knowledge to be gained and the various modes of actions to be undertaken, are mentioned here as 'Upayukthesu'.
 One should have clarity and steadfastness in them.
 This is 'Vaishadya'.
 This is gained from 'Manana' and 'Chintana' of the truths taught by the acharyas.
-When one reflects

-on these truths, all doubts and contradictions disappear.
+When one reflects on these truths, all doubts and contradictions disappear.

-2. The second factor is that one should get himself rid of

-desire for the attainment of benefits related to Dharma, Artha and Kama, after reflecting over their defects such
+2. The second factor is that one should get himself rid of desire for the attainment of benefits related to Dharma, Artha and Kama, after reflecting over their defects such as 'alpatva', 'asthiratva', 'duhka-mulatva', 'Duhka mishratva' and others.

-Tacvatrayadhikara

-3.

-as 'alpatva', 'asthiratva', 'duhka-mulatva', 'Duhka mishratva' and others.

-The third factor is Karanatraya-sarupyam.
+3. The third factor is Karanatraya-sarupyam.
 This means uniformity of the functions of the mind, speech and actions.
 'Sarupyam' means 'Anurupatva' - of similar form - and non-difference between one another.
 And the attainment of these three is said to be 'soukhya Rasayanam'.
-'Soukhya' incans 'mahanandam'.
+'Soukhya' means 'mahanandam'.
 'Rasayanam' is 'Sadhanam'.
 That means these are ever realised means of attainment of great delight.
 Thus, in this chapter of Tatvatrayadhikara, Desika has expounded the essential nature of the three entities, the knowledge of which is absolutely necessary for undertaking any spiritual discipline clearly and concisely.